Pest Management Fact Sheet #5017

 Removing these hiding places is a continuous job, but the most important time to start is spring when plants are not yet sprouted and most outdoor items can be moved.
 Any items left outdoors overnight; for example: laundry, lawn furniture, flowers, or vegetables– should be checked for earwigs before they are brought into the home.

 B. Traps can be made from two pieces of grooved wood placed together; these can be leaned against a tree or the foundation.
 Also 18 inch lengths of old garden hose cut at a slant to allow greater exposure of the opening, can be laid in the area where earwigs are present.
-Places traps in earwig area at dusk and empty traps the following morning.
+Place traps in earwig areas at dusk and empty traps the following morning.
 Placing boards or other items on the ground, giving the insects a hiding place, also makes an effective trap.
 A rolled up, moistened newspaper also functions as a good trap.
 Shaking the earwigs out of the traps or placing hose sections into a pail with a small amount of hot soapy water ends the pests’ travels.

 C. Bifenthrin, permethrin, and resmethrin can be used to control earwigs outside by spreading (according to label directions) the insecticide in a 10-foot band around the home.
 Include the foundation area, especially by basement doors and windows, where the sill of the house rests on the foundation, and where the siding starts.
 Sprinkle enough water on the sprayed ground to wash the insecticide off the plants and onto the soil (but not into the soil), where the earwigs will have the greatest exposure to the insecticide.